-- ANATOMY & PHYSIOLOGY/LAB-THEORY A&P/LT (124 total hours)
+- A&P/LT— ANATOMY & PHYSIOLOGY/LAB-THEORY (124 total hours)

 Course content is presented according to body systems and focuses on the body working together to promote homeostasis.
-Mastery of the main concepts is encouraged with full-color art, animations, audio, and video, and on-line resources.
+Mastery of the main concepts is encouraged with full-color art, animations, audio, and video, and online resources.
 Multiple exercises, games, quizzes and tests to reinforce learning and test knowledge of anatomy and physiology are utilized, as well as hands-on palpation and demonstration with students and instructors.
 This course is for medical professionals who want to learn anatomy and physiology to pursue a field in the healthcare and manual therapy industries.
 The course is conducted in coordination with Massage Therapy.
 Pre-requisite: None

-- MEDICAL MASSAGE /LAB-THEORY MM/RM/LT (128 total hours)
+- MM/RM/LT — MEDICAL MASSAGE /LAB-THEORY (24 total hours)

 Medical and rehabilitative massage techniques are introduced and instructed in detail for the advanced student who has already completed both MASSAGE THERAPY and SWEDISH MASSAGE THERAPY.
-This approach to evaluation, assessment, implementation and analysis of massage therapy for acute and chronic conditions and pain complexes is geared for the manual therapist who has a goal of returning the client to homeostasis, integrating postural and behavioral change to the client, and aggressive treatment using specific techniques.
+This approach to evaluation, assessment, implementation, and analysis of massage therapy for acute and chronic conditions and pain complexes is geared for the manual therapist who has a goal of returning the client to homeostasis, integrating postural and behavioral change to the client, and aggressive treatment using specific techniques.
 Techniques include a spectrum of deep tissue, trigger point, advanced kinesthetic, soft tissue release, myofascial release, facilitated stretching, and intuitive touch with a goal toward immediate relief of symptoms from a homeopathic and self-healing approach are used.
 The following conditions will be learned: Achilles Tendonitis, Bicipital Tendon, Carpal Tunnel Syndrome, Dowager’s Hump, Golfer’s Elbow, Hamstrig Strain, Headache Technique, Hiatal Hernia, Iliotibial Band Treatment, Knee Pain, Low Back Pain, Menstrual Cramps, Muscle Cramp Technique, Plantar Fasciitis, Pottenger’s Saucer, Rotator Cuff, Shin Splint, Tennis Elbow, Tibial Torsion, Thoracic Outlet Syndrome, Upper Cross Syndrome and many more…

 Learn the basic design of medical terminology and how to easily remember, pronounce, and apply the meanings of 350 prefixes, roots, or suffixes that combine to form over 11,000 complex medical terms.
 It works in conjunction with the natural learning process of the brain by converting abstract medical elements into images of real and familiar objects – and then associating those images with the subject in such a way that it is incredibly easy to learn and remember.
 There are 14 lessons within the course, with five learning modules per lesson.
 Users will watch each learning module, and directly take a multiple choice quiz to test their knowledge.
-After all of the learning modules are complete, a comprehensive multiple choice quiz will be given.
+After all of the learning modules are complete, a comprehensive multiple-choice quiz will be given.
 Pre-requisite: None

-- MASSAGE THERAPY/LAB-THEORY MT/LT (40 total hours)
+- MT/LT — MASSAGE THERAPY/LAB-THEORY (40 total hours)

 Massage therapy introduces the philosophy and history of Eastern and Western massage, ethical and legal requirements of massage therapy, terminology, self-care and body mechanics for physical performance, and career goals and opportunities in the manual therapy field.
 This class also focuses on massage styles, basic strokes, and multiple modalities.
 This course prepares you for Swedish Massage.
 Pre-requisite: None

-- POSTURAL INTEGRATION/KINESIOLOGY/LAB-THEORY PI/K/LT (88 total hours)
+- PI/K/LT — POSTURAL INTEGRATION/KINESIOLOGY/LAB-THEORY (176 total hour)

-This Functional Skills Model combines palpatory anatomy and kinesiology, which help ingrain the accurate location of various anatomical structures through kinesthetic experience, quality of touch, and effective client communication.
+This Functional Skills Model combines palpatory anatomy, kinesiology and movement, which help ingrain the accurate location of various anatomical structures through kinesthetic experience, quality of touch, and effective client communication.
 This model incorporates a unique, experiential, and participatory class environment, where students can retain information while learning to use critical and creative thinking processes.
 In the Functional Skills Model, students actively perform various movements of daily living with a Resistance Band (R Band), creating a kinesthetic impression.
 Students will also palpate the targeted muscle, which will help students gain a better understanding of the designated muscle’s location, size, texture, role in posture, and dynamic movement.
 Prerequisite: Anatomy & Physiology Introduction.

-Youth, scholastic, collegiate, recreational and professional athletes will be treated with modalities used in a comprehensive approach to the athlete, inherent sports related injuries, conditions, and an environment.
+Youth, scholastic, collegiate, recreational and professional athletes will be treated with modalities used in a comprehensive approach to the athlete, inherent sports-related injuries, conditions, and an environment.
 A visit to a sports facility will be planned.
 Guest recreational and professional athletes will be included for students’ hands-on practice and theory.
 Skills including deep tissue, trigger point, soft tissue release, Swedish, and pre-/post- event techniques for sports enhancement and improvement, to maximum potential are used in this education module.
 Unique to this course is the intensive training on the sports mind, psychology, pathology, and pharmacological correctly utilized in the sports environment, ethical and confidentiality concerns Workmen’s compensation, corporate sponsorship and the athlete, parenting and youth interaction for the sports massage therapist, sports addiction, and national and international athletic associations and purposes.
 This course will prepare the therapist for a position in the sports-focused environment including professional teams, fitness centers, scholastic and collegiate atmospheres, and will enhance the intuitive therapist for application to professional treatment.
 Pre-requisite: Massage Therapy.

-- PATHOLOGY/LAB-THEORY PATH/LT (41 total hours)
+- PATH/LT — PATHOLOGY/LAB-THEORY (40 total hours)

 This basic pathology course for massage therapists provides a foundation in general pathology and systems present in human anatomy and function that jeopardize homeostasis.
 The pathways of inflammation and repair, fluid and hemodynamic derangements, and the study of immunology, infections, metabolic deficiencies, and environmental contributors and vectors are addressed.
 Specific organ and system disease presentations are explored through all human functional systems, including specific side effects, effects on homeostasis, and contraindications to the profession of massage therapy.
 Pre-requisite: Massage Therapy.